 This behavior may seem to be embarrassing and uncomfortable for humans but it is perfectly fine in the world of canines.

-Several reasons may make your dog lick their privates.
-Read on to discover more about this fascinating behavior and what it means to our pups.
+There are several reasons why dogs lick their privates.
+Read on to discover more about this fascinating dog behavior.

 Normal Grooming Behavior in Dogs